 Note Since changing the name of Sybase SQL Server[TM] to Adaptive Server Enterprise, Sybase may use the names Adaptive Server and Adaptive Server Enterprise to refer collectively to all supported versions of Sybase SQL Server and Adaptive Server Enterprise.
-From this point forward, in this document, Adaptive Server Enterprise will be referred to as Adaptive Server.
+From this point forward, in this document, Adaptive Server Enterprise is referred to as Adaptive Server.

-In addition, jConnect for JDBC can access Oracle, AS/400, and other data sources using Sybase DirectConnectTM.
+In addition, jConnect for JDBC can access Oracle, AS/400, and other data sources using Sybase DirectConnect.

-In some instances, jConnect's implementation of JDBC deviates from the JDBC 1.x or 2.x specifications.
+In some instances, the jConnect implementation of JDBC deviates from the JDBC 1.x, 2.x and 3.x specifications.
 For more information, see "Restrictions on and interpretations of JDBC standards" on page 95.